I don’t believe in gurus. But if I did, my guru would be Stephen Cope.

 I was, at that time, as you know, getting ready to go to a monastery.
 My friend brought me to Kripalu.
 I was very much steeped in Buddhist psychology, so that really set me up to be attracted to the Yoga Sutras, which was of course profoundly influenced by Buddhist teaching, except for the end states, which the Yoga Sutras explain differently.

 The Insight practices, which are present in the Yoga Sutras, aren’t as well elaborated as in the Buddhist tradition.
 So if you really want to learn Insight practice, you have to go to Buddhism.
-It is not really flushed out so much in the Yoga practice.
-But nonetheless, because I got involved in Yoga, and I came here, I really wanted to understand the Yoga Sutras.
+It is not really fleshed out so much in the yoga practice.
+But nonetheless, because I got involved in yoga, and I came here, I really wanted to understand the Yoga Sutras.

 All of the great medieval scriptures of Hatha yoga all say that in order to understand Hatha yoga, you have to do it in the context of Raja yoga.
-Everybody that I came to admire kept pointing back to the Yoga Sutras, and the Yoga Sutras have been such a black box for most of us in the American yoga world – it’s something we should read but we don’t.
+Everybody who I came to admire kept pointing back to the Yoga Sutras, and the Yoga Sutras have been such a black box for most of us in the American yoga world—it’s something we should read but we don’t.

 BOB: Right.
 It’s read much more than the Gita, though.
-The Yoga Sutras get at least 95% of the attention when people think of ancient Yoga texts.
+The Yoga Sutras get at least 95 percent of the attention when people think of ancient yoga texts.
 In many ways, the Bhagavad Gita is a much more comprehensive document about yoga.